Epidemiology of autism: Increased diagnoses as measurement bias

 The reported increase is largely attributable to changes in diagnostic practices, referral patterns, availability of services, age at diagnosis, and public awareness.
 A widely cited 2002 pilot study concluded that the observed increase in autism in California cannot be explained by changes in diagnostic criteria, but a 2006 analysis found that special education data poorly measured prevalence because so many cases were undiagnosed, and that the 1994–2003 U.S. increase was associated with declines in other diagnostic categories, indicating that diagnostic substitution had occurred.

-A 2007 study that modeled autism incidence found that broadened diagnostic criteria, diagnosis at a younger age, and improved efficiency of case ascertainment, can produce an increase in the frequency of autism ranging up to 29-fold depending on the frequency measure, suggesting that methodological factors may explain the observed increases in autism over time.
 A small 2008 study found that a significant number (40%) of people diagnosed with pragmatic language impairment as children in previous decades would now be given a diagnosis as autism.
 A study of all Danish children born in 1994–99 found that children born later were more likely to be diagnosed at a younger age, supporting the argument that apparent increases in autism prevalence were at least partly due to decreases in the age of diagnosis.

+A 2007 study that modeled autism incidence found that broadened diagnostic criteria, diagnosis at a younger age, and improved efficiency of case ascertainment, can produce an increase in autism diagnoses ranging up to 29-fold depending on the frequency measure, suggesting that methodological factors may explain what appears to be an increase in autism over time.
+This observation is often mistakenly described as an "autism epidemic".

+Increased diagnosis as potentially increased rates of autism

+Other sources suggest that, beyond mere measurement bias, autism is in fact becoming more common.
+Several environmental factors have been proposed to support the hypothesis that the actual frequency of autism has increased.
+These include certain foods, infectious disease, and herbicides.